dandye/agentic_soc_agentspace/docs/quick-start.md

 ---
 title: Quick Start Guide
-description: Get your Google MCP Security Agent running in minutes
+description: Steps to deploy MCP security agents to Google Cloud
 ---

 # Quick Start Guide

-This guide will walk you through deploying a Google MCP Security Agent to Agent Engine and then connecting it to AgentSpace for a complete AI-powered security operations solution.
+Steps for deploying an MCP Security Agent to Agent Engine and connecting it to AgentSpace.

 ## Prerequisites